| |

 used with a tandem recumbent.

-So I did the only thing I could do, I built my
+So I built my

-still use the same rack.
+but I still use the same rack.
 I bolt it into

 the bed of a small utility trailer that I tow

-behind our car. |
+behind our car.
+For construction I used all

 |